Login

 • What forms of payment are accepted?

 Presently, paying by check is the preferred method of payment.
-You can even get a 1% discount on orders over $50 for doing so.
 Checks can be mailed to the address on the Contact page.
-PayPal payments are also accepted.
-You may also use your gift certificate balance if applicable.
-Finally, a state-funded program can be billed directly by prior arrangement.
+Credit card payment are also accepted for many purchases (with a small added charge to cover merchant fees).
+Finally, a state-funded educational program such as a charter school can be billed directly (a nominal administrative fee applies).

 Classes